getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 The results of either of the above queries are presented in a list view, where each entry represents a group of one or more transactions.
 Data about each group is displayed in table form, and comes in two flavors: value-based (such as transaction name), and aggregate (such as average duration).
 The choice of which kinds of data to display is configurable, and can be changed by clicking 'Edit Columns' at the top right of the table.
 Bear in mind that adding or removing any value-based columns may affect the way the results are grouped.

-From this view, you can also filter the transactions list, both by restricting the time window and by adding attributes to the query.
+This view also includes a timeseries graph, aggregating all results of the query, as well as a summary of the most common tags associated with those results (either via your Sentry instance's [global context]({%- link _documentation/enriching-error-data/additional-data.md -%}) or via each transaction's root span).
+From this view, you can also filter the transactions list, either by restricting the time window or by adding attributes to the query (or both!).

 _Note:_ Currently, only transaction data - the transaction name and any attributes the transaction inherits from its root span - is searchable.
 Data contained in spans other than the root span is not indexed and therefore cannot be searched.